Unscrambling the lensed galaxies in JWST images behind SMACS0723: SL modeling of SMACS0723

 \subsection{New multiple images in SMACS0723}

 We identify new lensing constraints taking advantage of the superior quality of the JWST images.
 We start by adopting the first five multiple image systems published in \citet{Golubchik2022}, following their numbering scheme.
-These systems serve also as a model-independent guide to search for new systems since nearby new systems can be easily found by association with already known systems.
-For example, groups of galaxies at similar redshifts typically maintain similar spatial distributions when distorted by a gravitational lens.
+These systems serve also as a model-independent guide to search for new systems.
+For example, galaxies at close projected separations and at similar redshifts typically maintain similar spatial distributions when distorted by a gravitational lens.
 Moreover, amongst the galaxy images, counter images with negative and positive parities are in general symmetric to one another with respect to the critical curve.
 After visual inspection of the new JWST/NIRCam image, and corroboration by available photometric and/or spectroscopy redshift constraints and model-predicted locations, we identify {\it 14} new sets of multiply lensed galaxies which are reported in Table~1.

 Fortunately, there are spectroscopic redshifts available for some of the image systems.
 The redshifts of image systems 1, 2, and 5 are $z=1.450\pm0.001$, $z=1.378\pm0.001$ and $z=1.425\pm0.001$, respectively and were measured with MUSE \citep{Golubchik2022}.
-Note that while JWST/NIRSpec spectroscopic redshifts of 35 galaxies have been reported in this field with redshifts as high as 8.3 as reported by the JWST press release.
-An investigation of the NIRSpec spectroscopy uncovered spectra for only one of our 42 images from our 19 image families: image 4.1.
+Note that while JWST/NIRSpec spectroscopic redshifts of 35 galaxies have been reported in this field with redshifts as high as 8.3 as reported by the JWST press release, an investigation of the NIRSpec spectroscopy uncovered spectra for only one of our 42 images from our 19 image families: image 4.1.
 However, an inspection of the spectrum in each of the spectral band-passes did not produce any significant features that were present in multiple visits and therefore did not yield a redshift.
 While valuable, further spectroscopic redshifts are however not crucially necessary for securing our image system identifications which relies on a large set of image multiplicities vetted in several ways.
 We note that NIRISS spectroscopy of SMACS0723 is also available but not used in this study.
 Its redshift constraints will inform future lens models.